clallavena/standalone_prometheus/promWansible/README.md

 **config-check.yml**: is a playbook ansible that check if the actual configuration of prometheus is matching the template.
 If not, changed it for matching the template.
 Then reload the configuration without stoping the service.

 **check.yml**: is a playbook ansible that you should launch first.
 It allowed you to check and install the correct packages for your installation (ansible, epel for yum etc...)

+**global\_exporter**: is a playbook ansible that can install any exporter. (cf. How to add an exporter)

+**init-check**: is a playbook ansible that check if the daemon has been modified.
+If it has, reload it.